-Continued non-compliance with Isolation will prompt consideration of further escalation of sanctions and possible fixed term suspension.
+Continued non-compliance with Isolation will prompt consideration of further escalation of sanctions.
+This could include a repeat of the Isolation in full or a fixed term suspension.

 Students refusing Isolation as a sanction will be suspended for a fixed term and required to repeat the Isolation sanction upon their return.